Nxai Pan National Park is an easily accessible part of the salt pans with dense wildlife, beautiful sunsets and the famous Baines Baobabs.

 We ended up booking all our campsites in Botswana via Botswana Footprints who were very professional and their booking fee was surprisingly low.
 It saves a lot of hassle.
 You can also book by yourself by contacting Xomae Group.

-Park fees: P10/30/120 for citizen/resident/international per person per day + vehicle fees per day of P10/50 for local/international.
-Children 8-17 half price and under 8 free.
+Park fees: The park entrance fee significantly increased in 2022.
+Now P20/145/190 for citizens/residents & SADC/ international per person per day + vehicle fees per day of P20/75 and trailer fees of P10/40 for local/international.
+Children 8-15 half price, under 8 free.

 Xomae Group manages all the campsites within Nxai Pans.